 A J-1 student in valid status may request for a spouse and/or children to join him or her as J-2 dependents.

-- J-2 visas are limited to spouses and children, no extended family or servants.
+- J-2 status is limited to spouses and children, no extended family or servants.

-- J-2 dependents are allowed to study and work in the U.S. In order to work, the J-2 will have to apply for work authorization from USCIS.
+- J-2 dependents are allowed to study and work in the U.S. In order to work, the J-2 will have to apply for work authorization from USCIS by filing form I-765.

 - J-2 children are allowed to attend U.S. public schools (Kindergarten-12th grade).